Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Control theory basics

 The Magnus series provides Lie-algebraic expansion of the state-transition matrix.
 As various evolution operators in physical applications are indeed a integral curve on a Lie group, the Magnus expansion (or its truncation) serves as a useful tool in numerical approximation problems \cite{iserles2000lie}.
 Given a system $\mbf{S}$, we explicitly write down a few first terms:

 Observe how the lower central series contributes to each order of the Magnus series.
-Specifically, the $i$-th order Magnus term involves a linear combination of elements in the $(i-1)$-th member of the lower central series, $\fr{g}^{i-1}$.
-Consequently, if $\fr{g}$ is a class $c$ nilpotent Lie algebra, then the Magnus expansion of $\mbf{S}_\fr{g}$ truncates at order $c$.
+Specifically, the $i$-th order Magnus term involves $(i-1)$ Lie bracket operations.
+In the lower central series, these elements lie in $\fr{g}^{i-1}$.
+Consequently, if $\fr{g}$ is a class $c$ nilpotent Lie algebra, then the Magnus expansion of $\mbf{S}_\fr{g}$ truncates at order $c$ and all Magnus terms $\Omega_{> c}$ vanish.
 As a special case, abelian $\fr{g}$ is the class $1$ nilpotent Lie algebra, all commutators of $\mbf{S}_\fr{g}$ vanish and we have truncation at order $1$.

 Recent progress in continuous-time neural network modeling leverages rough path theory and path signature \cite{muca2024theoretical, walker2024log, walker2025structured}.
 Path signature is deeply related to the Magnus series \cite{chevyrev2024multiplicative,chevyrev2025primer}.
 For linear CDE, the path signature can be expressed as a tensor exponential of the Magnus expansion \cite{friz2022unified}.
 In other words, the Magnus expansion is a representation of \emph{log-signature} \cite{morrill2021neural, walker2024log} when input variation is bounded.
 Log-signature underscores the algebraic property of input path, while the Magnus expansion prioritizes state transition.
 The study of the Magnus series is relatively mature and often provides both theoretical and computational benefits when the path signature admits the Magnus expansion \cite{friz2022unified}.